-- Go for the Gold: Vanderbilt's award-winning three-step Go for the Gold program can help you achieve a healthier and more productive life by identifying health risks and taking action to reduce those risks.
+- Go for the Gold: VUMC's award-winning three-step Go for the Gold program can help you achieve a healthier and more productive life by identifying health risks and taking action to reduce those risks.

 - Vanderbilt Recreation and Wellness Center - Gain access to the exercise facilities & classes with a monthly membership.